IBPhilippov/GDELT_Cooperation_Dashboard/README.md

       and IsRootEvent=1 ###we need only root events, not followups or discussion and IFNULL(Actor1CountryCode,'')!=IFNULL(Actor2CountryCode,'') ###the interactions should be international
 ```
-   - ingests data into a bucket created by terraform
+   - ingests data into a bucket in data lake created by terraform
    - reads data from bucket, initiates the spark session
    - gets the dictionaries of codes from GDELT-project site using requests-module.
    - joins dictionaries with the data on events.
 Using Spark, it aggregates data, counting number of unique events per each type, each actor couple, each county per day.
-   - inserts aggregated data into bigquery, into table **GCP_PROJECT_NAME.BQ_DATASET_NAME.events**
+   - inserts aggregated data into table **GCP_PROJECT_NAME.BQ_DATASET_NAME.events** in BigQuery.
-The pipeline is ran from docker-compose command instruction.
+The pipeline is run from docker-compose command instruction.
 Preparation of Mage image to use Spark is defined in /mage/Dockerfile.
-The pipeline blocks are stored in /defined in /mage_data/.
+The mage project code is stored in /mage_data/.
+After the initial runs of pipeline are completed, the docker container with MageAI image listens the port 6789.
+If you forward it to your local machine, you will be able to run pipelines manually/change them using Mage`s UI on http://localhost:6789/ .